t3ng214/aws-alexa-workshop-ask/README.md

 Note:

-*	**[IMPORTANT]** Please use us-east-1 (virginia) for this lab, as the cloudformation template that is used in Step 7 is located in us-east-1.
+*	**[IMPORTANT] Please use us-east-1 (virginia) for this lab**, as the cloudformation template that is used in Step 7 is located in us-east-1.
 Choosing other regions is ok if you skip Step 7.

 *	Step 1 and step 2 is the same, the only difference is creating the intents manually or not.
 Choose your preferred one is ok.
 But if you are interested, you could experience both steps.